roopa-ramanujam/iw2018/index.md

 Around 3000 reviews were collected from the New York Times, annotated for the gender of the director/lead actor, and analyzed in several ways for possible gender bias.

+The reviews were divided into 8 subsets:
+- Female critic reviews about female starring films (FcFa)
+- Male critic reviews about female starring films (McFa)
+- Female critic reviews about male starring films (FcMa)
+- Male critic reviews about male starring films (McMa)
+- ... and similarly for female and male-directed films.

 ## Metadata

 Metadata refers to information about the data set in general.
 Some important facts about this data set: